Amazon Advertising Reports: How to Analyze & Utilize Them

 Invalid traffic refers to impressions and clicks coming from fraudulent, involuntary, non-human, or duplicate traffic.

-Amazon only bills you for the valid traffic.
+Amazon only bills you for valid traffic.

 Sponsored Brands Reports